Nutrients for healthy lungs

 Vitamin C and lung health

 Vitamin C is a water-soluble antioxidant, meaning it can go where vitamin A can’t (and vice versa) and can help fight off free radicals.
 Vitamin C is also essential for immune function, with levels of vitamin C up to 100 times higher in key immune system cells such as phagocytes and lymphocytes than in plasma.[xvi]
-Vitamin C may also protect healthy lung tissue against reactive oxygen species produced by phagocytes during a viral infection.[xvii]
+It may also protect healthy lung tissue against reactive oxygen species produced by phagocytes during a viral infection.[xvii]

 Vitamin C can also reduce the activity of bacteria during an infection and increase levels of interferon, a protein that can stop viruses from entering healthy cells.[xviii]
 Vitamin C also helps increase the activity of T-lymphocytes, the mobility of leukocytes, and the production of antibodies.[xix]